na-na-hi/renget/archive/pcrgjpstartguide.md

 A - Who the fuck knows.
 We usually get one at the end of the month in Feb (Anniversary) and August (Half Anniversary) guaranteed.
 Other than that, could be any time.

 Q - **I got Neneka & Ames before needing to spark, is it worth it to finish the spark?
 Who would I pick?**
-A - There are currently a total of 18 Prifes units, so yes.
-The only wrong answer is anyone in C tier, but I would advise picking P.Rei or P.Yui for early game arena shit stomping, GreAnne or Christina for future proofing in other high level game modes.
-Ranpha also helps with early PvE stuff, because her summon is pretty strong.
+A - There are currently a total of 19 Prifes units, so yes.
+The only wrong answer is anyone in C tier, but I would advise picking P.Rei or P.Yui for early game arena shit stomping, GreAnne, Laby or Christina for future proofing in other high level game modes like CB and Luna Tower.

 Q - **Princess Connect is crashing on Launch on my Bluestacks Emulator, what do I do?**
 A - This is due to the Unity Engine update on April 12th, forced on April 15th.
 You'll need to create a new instance and make sure that you have it running on Android 11 (Beta)